galaxyproject/galaxy-hub/src/teach/higher-ed-courses/index.md

 ## Use Galaxy in your courses?

 If you use Galaxy in your courses then [please let us know](https://docs.google.com/forms/d/e/1FAIpQLSdj-jJRBtk8Vrr0hGReCNjO8exsw0rIAHsZpy1yOhWFnTWvgw/viewform) and we'll add you to this directory.

-Does your course use Galaxy?
-If so, please send us a message (outreach AT galaxyproject DOT org) and let us know, we'll list your course on this page!